-• It is assumed that satisfactory documentary evidence of implementation of the NGOMP would be provided through annual reporting.
+It is assumed that satisfactory documentary evidence of implementation of the NGOMP would be provided through annual reporting.

-- Prepare brief for tender (Complete)
+Prepare brief for tender (Complete)

-- Tender assessment (Complete);
+Tender assessment (Complete);

-- Draft for Roads and Maritime review (Complete);
+Draft for TfNSW review (Complete);

-- Roads and Maritime review (Completed)
+TfNSW review (Complete)

+Final - (Complete)

-- Final (Complete) - Submitted to DoE for approval on the 11/12/14. - Comments received from DoE on February 2016 - NGOMP re-submitted for approval on 23 December 2016. - NGOMP approved by DoE on 5 July 2017
+Submitted to DoE for approval on the 11/12/14.

+Comments received from DoE on February 2016

+NGOMP re-submitted for approval on 23 December 2016.

+NGOMP approved by DoE on 5 July 2017

-- Norton (RMS) and Swain (private) BioBanking Agreements have been executed by OEH and registered on title (Norton completed, Swain in process).
-The required ecosystem credits will be retired by June 2019. - Griffin (RMS) RMS have finalised the transfer package with NPWS and are aiming to have this completed by June 2019. - During 2018, RMS has undertaken routine property inspections and maintenance of the Norton and Griffin properties.
-This has included weed control and track maintenance.
+- Norton (TfNSW) and Swain (private) BioBanking Agreements have been executed by OEH and registered on title.
+The Swain BBA became active in February 2019, after TfNSW purchased the ecosystem credits.
+The ecosystem credits for Swain were retired by TfNSW on 2 September 2021.
+Norton became active in late February 2021 after being on-sold.
+TfNSW retired the required ecosystem credits from the Norton offset property on 2 September 2021. - Griffin (TfNSW) TfNSW transferred the land title and associated management funding to NPWS in late 2021.
+NPWS have commenced the gazettal process.